Welding Magnets Guide: Usage, Types, and What to Consider

 - Brass.

-These metals are not ferromagnetic because they don’t contain iron or nickel.
-Or their internal structure doesn’t allow them to interact with magnetic fields, for example, austenitic stainless steel.
+The other metals are not ferromagnetic because they don’t contain iron or nickel.

 Cons of welding magnets

-Welding magnets have disadvantages when you use them with hot processes like welding.
+Welding magnets have disadvantages when you use them with hot processes:

 - Magnets are sensitive to heat.
 If you expose them to high temperatures, they will start to lose strength.
 After a point, they won’t be strong enough to hold the workpieces together, and accidents may occur.

-Most other welding magnets use ceramic magnetic materials and can operate up to 400Fº (205Cº). - This restriction makes welding magnets unsuitable to hold workpieces that are hot or if you want to preheat them.
+Most other magnets use ceramic magnetic materials and can operate up to 400Fº (205Cº).

-- Magnets can also shatter from impact because they are brittle.
+- They can also shatter from impact because they are brittle.

-- Welding magnets are strong, but they cannot hold the workpieces as firmly as traditional clamps.
-If you move them or the workpiece sideways, you will see that it is not hard to do.
+- They are strong, but cannot hold the workpieces as firmly as traditional clamps.
+If you move them or a metal they hold sideways, you will see that it is not hard to do.
 This can also cause accidents.

 But the most significant disadvantage of welding magnets is the next one.